Our deer hunting is limited to archery only and there will be no more than 6 hunters on the

 We have established guidelines for the minimum age and size of bucks to be harvested.
 A

-harvested buck must be at least 3 1/2 years old and have a gross antler score of at least 120
+harvested buck must have a gross antler score of at least 120 inches.
+Bucks determined

-inches.
-Bucks determined to be 4-1/2 years or older may be harvested, regardless of antler
+to be 4-1/2 years or older may be harvested, regardless of antler gross score.
+Harvested

-Hunters who harvest bucks not meeting the minimum standards will be subject to a
+not meeting the minimum standards will be subject to a monetary fine.

 We recognize the importance of harvesting does and establish a target number of does to